IntentSoftware/docs/index.md

 We've organized the documentation in such a way that you would find what you're looking for in no time.

 ## [Overview of Intent Architect](articles/overview/index.md)
-An overview of Intent Architect.
-Why Intent Architect?
-How does it work?
-Isn't Code Generation evil?
-Those questions are answered here.
+An overview of Intent Architect, how it works, and why it provides a better way to build software.

 ## [Tutorials](articles/tutorials/index.md)
 Intent Architect offers tutorials for helping new comers getting started.